5 key nutrients for healthy hair

 The condition of your hair and scalp can be a good indication of your general health and wellbeing.
-Hair growth is impacted by age and genetics, while stress and hormonal factors can have an effect on hair condition, and over-exposure to chemicals from hair dyes, or heat from hair straighteners, will also damage hair.
+Hair growth is impacted by age and genetics, while stress and hormonal factors have a big impact on your hair condition, thickness, strength and appearance.
+Over-exposure to chemicals from hair dyes, or heat from hair straighteners, will also damage hair.
 Here our nutritionists share the best foods and the key nutrients they provide to boost your hair health and appearance.

 Eating a healthy diet can provide essential nutrients for maintaining a healthy scalp and hair.
 Hair takes time to grow so it can take a while to notice the benefits, but the nutrients in your diet really can help.